proofgeist/fm-json-additions/docs.md

  * JSONGetValuesAtPath ( array ; path)
  *
  * RETURNS:
- *	an array containing only the values at that path
+ *	a list containing only the values at that path
  *
  * PARAMETERS:
  *	array = a valid JSON Array of objects